corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node-database-migration-logging.md

 * COUNT := the number of change sets to be applied to the database
 * LIST := the list od all change sets to be run, each change set on a separate line
 * PROGRESS := log lines before and after running each change set
-* END := a line denoting end of the database initialisation with status information (success or failure), depending where the failure occurs
+* SUCCESSFUL := a line denoting end of the database initialisation with status success.
-COUNT, LIST or PROGRESS may be not present
+* ERROR := a log line denoting that the migration has failed, depending where the failure occurs COUNT, LIST or PROGRESS may be not present

 The log line format: